-This Panda Express Beijing Beef Copycat Recipe is nice, delicious, simple and cheaper than Panda express.
-Also, you can always try and make things little different with copycat recipes, and quite often it turns out even better than original.
+This Beijing Beef Panda Express Recipe Copycat is nice, delicious, simple and cheaper than Panda express.
+Also, you can always try and make things a little different with copycat recipes, and quite often, it turns out even better than the original.
 Check this out…

 Before coming up with this recipe, I had to go first to Panda express and try their Beijing beef.
-Following a thorough examination of the ingredients the dish contained and a good tasting of the sauce, I believe I have discovered a mock recipe of their Beijing beef.
+Following a thorough examination of the dish’s ingredients and a good taste of the sauce, I believe I have discovered a mock recipe for their Beijing beef.

 How To Prepare Beijing Beef